On 20th August the government updated its guidance on how out of school provisions and holiday clubs should operate.

-Our summer camp programme is set to be even bigger and better this year with brand new activities and brilliant new locations.
-However, now more than ever, the safety and welfare of everyone at Camp Beaumont is our number one priority.
+For when we open again from Easter camps onwards, the safety and welfare of everyone at Camp Beaumont remains our number one priority at all times.
 Our friendly and skilled teams will ensure every day camp is packed with lots of laughs and fun activities, whilst effectively administering the most up-to-date health and safety guidelines.
-We’ll even have a team member dedicated to ensuring our stringent protocols are adhered to.
+All team members are dedicated to ensuring our stringent protocols are adhered to.

-10 ways we will be keeping everyone safe this summer:
+10 ways we keep everyone safe at camp:

 1. Reduced camp capacities